How Big or Small Does a Home Need To Be?

 We lived happily in the house for 6 years including after my daughter was born.

-Since then we have gone up in size as our family grew to two children plus two dogs.
+After that we went up in size as our family grew to two children plus two dogs.

-Now we are back to the two of us and the house feels huge.
+Now we are back to the two of us and a retirement unit at 100m2.

 Many Australians on retirement join the legions of grey nomads on the trip round Australia and live for months or even years in caravans or motor homes that would range from less than 1 square (say around 9.3m2) to the very largest which might be 2.5 square (say around 23m2)